stardust2810/stardust2810.github.io/_travels/cruisecation-on-the-world-dream.md

 <em>Tip: The crew will knock on your door to inform you that you can being disembarking</em>

- We were one of the last families to disembark, and it was kinda weird walking thro the now empty hallways, jackpot machines and stairs to the exit.
+ We were one of the last families to disembark, and it was kinda weird walking thro the now empty hallways, silent jackpot machines and stairs to the exit.

-All in, it was a welcome break from the drudgery, everyday life during the COVID-19 pandemic.
+All in, it was a welcome break from the drudgery of everyday life during the COVID-19 pandemic.
 We left with happy memories and no regrets, save one ... only that it had to end so soon!
 Perhaps, the Palace Villa next?